Adaptive Bregman-Kaczmarz: An Approach to Solve Linear Inverse Problems with Independent Noise Exactly: Numerical experiments

 In other words: The RSK method would be our baseline comparison.
 It can be applied by just choosing $\lambda$ by trial and error to adapt the sparsity of the outcome.
 With this, we can estimate the hyperparameter $\gamma$ and $\beta_{0}$ with which we run haRSK.
 This should produce a reconstruction which is much closer to the ground truth than RSK and even converge to the ground truth if the parameters were estimated exactly.
 The aRK and the aRSK method are just for further comparison.

+All methods have been run for 20 epochs, i.e. each equation is used about 20 times and, consequently, each data point is queried about 20 times.

+To show the relevance of the "independent noise" assumption, we conduct an additional experiment.
+Since the assumption of independent noise needs new measurements each time an equation is used, one could also try to do multiple measurements of the right hand side in advance and average the results to get improved measurement.
+To be precise, averaging $L$ independent measurement reduces the standard deviation of the noise by a factor of $1/\sqrt{L}$, i.e. we effectively reduce the noise level from 10\% to $\tfrac{10}{\sqrt{L}}\%$.

+\begin{enumerate} \item \textbf{RSK avg}: We sample $L$ noisy copies of $b$ with the same noise characteristic as other methods, we averaged those $L$ copies into one vector $b_{\text{avg}}$ and ran the standard RSK method with $b_{\text{avg}}$ and $\eta_k=1$ (hence, neither $\gamma$ nor $\beta_{0}$ is needed).
+We used $L=20$ to ensure that this methods uses the same number of measurement as the other methods.
+Moreover, we used $\lambda=30$ as in the other methods. \end{enumerate}

 In Figure~\ref{fig:ct-reconstructions} we show the ground truth data and the reconstructions by the adaptive RK, RSK, adaptive RSK and heuristic adaptive RSK.
 As can be seen, the sparse Kaczmarz methods all produce a clear background due to the sparsity enforcing $f$.
 The adaptive RSK and the heuristic adaptive RSK also lead to less noise in the non-zero regions.
+In order to evaluate the quality of the reconstructed image in Figure~\ref{fig:ct-reconstructions} ensuring that optimization processes result in outputs that are perceptually similar or close to the original data we report SSIM and PSNR, two commonly used metrics, in Table~\ref{tab:my-table}.

+SSIM~\cite{wang2004image} is used to measure how well the reconstructed output preserves the structural information of the original input.
+SSIM values range from $-1$ to $1$.
+A value of 1 indicates a perfect similarity, while a value of $-1$ indicates complete dissimilarity.
+PSNR is used to quantify the quality of the reconstructed image by comparing it to the original image.
+Higher PSNR values indicate better quality.
+As we can see from Table~\ref{tab:my-table}, our two methods ARSK and hARSK are the ones giving the best reconstruction of our CT problem.